team-for-awesome/make-a-difference-now/README.md

 of what I do will have a permanent effect.

 ## Transmission
-Tell other people how they can make a difference and the positive effects will cascade around the globe.
+I will Tell other people how they can make a difference and the positive effects will cascade around the globe.
 This is why transmission is the most important item on this list.
+I am aware that my encouragment will only have an effect if I am non-intrusive.

 ## Compassion
 - I solemnly pledge to treat sentient beeings with unlimited respect